 I have a temporary protective order against the abuser.
-Do I have to wait until I receive a long term, final order before his/her gun is taken away?
+Can his/her gun be taken away?

-Maybe.
-Alaska state law does not allow the judge to order the removal of the respondent's guns as part of a temporary protective order.* However, it may be illegal under federal law.
-If the judge gave you an ex parte temporary protective order (which means that no advance notice was given to the abuser), which is commonly done, it could still be LEGAL for him/her to have a gun under federal law.
-However, if the judge scheduled a court hearing and gave notice of the hearing to the abuser before giving you the temporary protective order, it is possible that it is ILLEGAL for him/her to have a gun under federal law.2
+In addition, under federal law, if the judge gave you an ex parte temporary protective order (which means that no advance notice was given to the abuser), which is commonly done, it could still be legal for him/her to have a gun under federal law.
+However, if the judge scheduled a court hearing and gave notice of the hearing to the abuser before giving you the temporary protective order, it is possible that it is illegal for him/her to have a gun under federal law.2

 I have a final protective order against the abuser.
 Can s/he keep a gun or buy a new gun?

 Under Alaska state law, the judge can prohibit the abuser from using firearms and order the abuser to surrender his/her firearms as part of a final protective order.1

 In addition, under Alaska law, a person cannot get a permit to carry a concealed handgun if s/he has a final protection order issued against him/her that meets certain requirements, thereby making him/her ineligible to have any firearm under federal law.2

 In addition, federal laws, which apply to all states, restrict a person’s right to have a gun under certain circumstances, including when there is an order of protection that was issued after notice to the abuser and a hearing.
 Go to Federal Gun Laws to get more information.

 2 Alaska Statute § 18.65.705(2)

 Is there anything I can do to make it more likely that the abuser's gun is taken away when I get a protective order?